phone (1) launch: much ado about Nothing

 Jan Stryjak

-Jan is an Associate Director with Counterpoint Research, based in London, and leads the company’s research in Europe.
-He is a seasoned analyst with over 13 years’ experience in the TMT sector, most recently with GSMA Intelligence where he was responsible for key research deliverables and led a team of analysts producing highly impactful regional insights.
-Before that, Jan held strategy and analyst positions at Vodafone and Qualcomm, and started his career with research firm TNS (now Kantar).
+Jan is an Associate Director with Counterpoint Research, based in London, and leads the company’s European and Sustainability research.
+He is a seasoned analyst with over 17 years’ experience in the TMT sector, previously with GSMA Intelligence where he led a team of analysts producing highly impactful regional insights.
+Before that, Jan held strategy and analyst positions at Vodafone UK and Qualcomm respectively, and started his career with research firm TNS (now Kantar).

 Back To List